jnear/cs295-secure-computation/index.md

 There will be no exams for this course.
 There is no final exam, and this course will conclude before the University's exam period.

-### Homework Assignments and Daily In-class Exercises
+### Homework Assignments and Weekly In-class Exercises

 This course will use Python for examples and for programming assignments.
 Students are expected to be proficient in Python